 On the second day an annoying prickly feeling appeared on one of my toes – a forebode of the dreaded blisters… But the waiting time at the First Aid blister post was just too long even to consider.
 I’d have to wait for over 2 hours, which meant I would not be able to reach the finish on time.

 The Seven Hills of Groesbeek

 Perhaps it’s because adaptation starts to kick in.
 After the initial fresh start on the first day, and the exhaustion on the second day, your body is getting used to the daily distance.
-I actually steamed up those hills a lot quicker & easier than those endless winding dikes and flat areas of the previous days.
+I actually steamed up those hills a lot quicker & easier than those endless winding dikes and flat areas on the previous days.
 They seemed to give me an added energy boost.

 Via Gladiola – the road to glory!

-It’s too late to not finish it – even if you have to crawl.
+It’s too late to not finish it – even if you have to crawl

-The feeling of euphoria and natural high was so intense that I was overwhelmed by tears of joy & gratefulness as I stumbled along the Via Gladiola those last couple of kilometers.
+The feeling of euphoria and natural high was so intense that I became overwhelmed by tears of joy & gratefulness as I stumbled along the Via Gladiola those last couple of kilometers.
 I was glad I was wearing sunglasses to discretely cry them behind.